shivang0925/shivang0925/About.md

-- 👋 Hi, I’m @shivang0925
+- 👋 Hi, I’m @shivang
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in javascript
-- 🌱 I’m currently learning Python Programming
+- 🌱 I’m currently learning React and its framework
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for the good opportunity on the Front-End jobs
 - 📫 How to reach me ...

 <!---